-The Legislature finds and declares that when a school district becomes insolvent and requires an emergency apportionment from the state, it is necessary that the county superintendent of schools, under the supervision of the SPI, assume control of the school district to ensure its return to fiscal solvency [E.C.
+When a school district becomes insolvent and requires an emergency apportionment from the state, the county superintendent of schools, under the supervision of the SPI, will assume control of the school district to ensure its return to fiscal solvency [E.C.
 41325(a)].
-The passage of AB 1840 (Chapter 426 / September 17, 2018) changed oversight from the formerly state-centric system to a structure more consistent with the principles of local control.